ViRGIS-Team/VR-Keyboard/README.md

 ## Usage

-The package inlcudes a Keyboard prefab.
+The package includes a Keyboard prefab.
 Include this in your scene.
 The Keyboard includes a Canvas GameObject - the Canvas component on this GameObject requires a link to the active camera in the scene.

 The Keyboard component creates the following events: